Being a UWSA director

 • participate in training and development activities organized by the board.

-The Board meets virtually from 11:30 to 1:30 p.m. on the last Tuesday of each month.
+The Board typically meets from 1:30 to 3:30 p.m. on the last Tuesday of each month.
 Directors must be available for these meetings.
+Meetings are in person with a virtual option.

 *Directors end their terms early for all kinds of reasons; don't let being on a shorter contract stop you from running!